-Prospective students are encouraged to contact potential advisors early on.
+You should contact potential supervisors early on.
 They will be happy to give you advice on the feasibility of your research ideas and offer feedback on a draft proposal.
 For each academic year, we also offer a number of funded studentships to exceptional applicants.
-Please see the funding section for more information.
+Please see the funding section and the list of current PhD projects for more information.

-The Stockholm Environment Institute (SEI), a leading global environmental policy institute, has one of its largest centres embedded within the Environment Department.
-This unique arrangement allows postgraduate researchers to gain a research degree from the department, whilst simultaneously benefiting from SEI’s strong links to global policy makers such as UNEP and the World Health Organisation, and international connections with other SEI centres in Stockholm, Boston, Bangkok, Dar es Salaam and Oxford.
+The Stockholm Environment Institute (SEI), a leading global environmental policy institute, has one of its largest centres embedded within the Department of Environment and Geography.
+This unique arrangement allows postgraduate researchers to gain a research degree from the department, while simultaneously benefiting from SEI’s strong links to global policy makers such as UNEP and the World Health Organisation, and international connections with other SEI centres in Stockholm, Bangkok, Nairobi, Oxford, Tallinn, Bogota, and offices in the US.

-The Environment Department also offers an MSc by Research degree, where students follow an approved programme of research supervised by a member of academic staff.
+The Department of Environment and Geography also offers an MSc by Research degree, where students follow an approved programme of research supervised by a member of academic staff.
 The thesis is assessed solely on the basis of that research by two individually appointed examiners.
 An MSc by Research normally takes 1 year to complete.

 The PhD is a higher degree awarded for a thesis presenting original research that makes a publishable contribution to knowledge or understanding.
 A student will be working on their own research project, working closely with their academic supervisor and with the support of other postgraduate students, postdoctoral researchers and staff in their research group.